Gerald Krefetz

 Gerald Krefetz (died 27 January 2006) was an American author specializing in financial topics.

 Personal life

 He was married to Ruth Marossi Krefetz.
-Together the couple had Adriene and Nadine.
+Together the couple had two children, Adriene and Nadine.

 Career

 Krefetz wrote on the economic status of Jewish communities in America and on antisemitism.
 In 1961, Krefetz was noted for calling attention to the lack of material about the Holocaust in American school textbooks.